Warning! There have been changes to the course - please refer to the transition information

 Working with community is often complex and demands sophisticated skills and ‘artfulness’.
 Success comes to those who possess a combination of wisdom, high-end knowledge of relationships, considerable diplomacy, tenderness and ‘smarts’.
 Often we need to balance a clear head, soft heart, kindness, emotional and social maturity and ethical strength.
 Although many think that working with community comes naturally there is much to learn and good practitioners are in great demand.

-This degree takes you to ‘living’ examples of community development, introduces you to other people’s ideas about what works and has you thinking and talking about what you see and read.
+This course takes you to ‘living’ examples of community development, introduces you to other people’s ideas about what works and has you thinking and talking about what you see and read.
 The Community Development major gives you the chance to undertake an internship in a community-based setting, and encourages you to extend your repertoire and build your imagination for how things could be different for communities around the globe.
 This major is for people seeking to work with community in a range of settings including local government, not-for-profit organisations, Aboriginal Community controlled groups, community arts centres, social service organisations, and the resources sector.

 Recommended Study Pattern